criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 > **_It typically appears as a pop-up message on a user's screen when they are searching for coding-related terms on Google_** (like a creepy surprise; I thought I was being hacked)

 > **_Some people have reported receiving an invitation after searching for specific coding-related terms on Google; or have received an invitation through a referral_** (or looking for how to remove stain from carpet; whichever occurs first)

+   JUnit 5 is a popular open-source testing framework for Java applications.
+JUnit 5 provides several enhancements and new features making it more powerful and flexible for writing and executing tests.

+Some key features of JUnit 5 include:

+1. **Modular and Extensible Architecture:** JUnit 5 is designed with a modular architecture, allowing you to use only the components you need.
+It consists of three main modules: JUnit Platform, JUnit Jupiter, and JUnit Vintage.
+The modular architecture enables better extensibility and integration with other testing and build tools.

+2. **JUnit Jupiter:** JUnit Jupiter is the programming and extension model for writing tests and extensions in JUnit 5.
+It introduces new annotations, such as `@Test`, `@BeforeEach`, `@AfterEach`, `@BeforeAll`, and `@AfterAll`, which provide more flexibility and control over test execution.
+Additionally, JUnit Jupiter supports parameterized tests, nested tests, and dynamic tests.

+3. **Assertions API:** JUnit 5 provides an improved assertions API with the `org.junit.jupiter.api.Assertions` class.
+It offers a wide range of assertion methods for validating expected results, including simple equality checks, collection assertions, exception assertions, and more.
+The new API provides better readability and error reporting compared to previous versions of JUnit.

+4. **Parameterized Tests:** JUnit 5 introduces a more flexible and expressive approach to writing parameterized tests.
+You can now use the `@ParameterizedTest` annotation along with other parameter-related annotations, such as `@ValueSource`, `@EnumSource`, `@CsvSource`, and `@MethodSource`, to define different sets of test data.

+3. **Parameterized Tests:** JUnit 5 offers enhanced support for parameterized tests.
+You can use the `@ParameterizedTest` annotation along with other parameter-related annotations, such as `@ValueSource`, `@EnumSource`, `@CsvSource`, and `@MethodSource`, to define different sets of test data.
+This allows you to run the same test logic with different inputs and expected outcomes, reducing code duplication.

+6. **Conditional Test Execution:** JUnit 5 introduces the concept of conditional test execution through the `@Enabled` and `@Disabled` annotations.
+You can use these annotations to enable or disable tests based on custom conditions, system properties, environment variables, or other factors.

+5. **Conditional Test Execution:** JUnit 5 introduces conditional test execution based on various conditions.
+You can use the `@EnabledOnOs`, `@EnabledIfSystemProperty`, `@EnabledIfEnvironmentVariable`, and other conditional annotations to control whether a test should be executed based on runtime conditions.
+This feature is useful when you need to run tests selectively based on the environment or specific system configurations.

+Certainly!
+Here are some additional features and improvements in JUnit 5:

+1. **Test Instance Lifecycle:** JUnit 5 introduces new test instance lifecycle modes, allowing you to control how test instances are created and managed.
+The supported modes include `PER_CLASS`, `PER_METHOD`, and `PER_CLASS_AND_METHOD`, giving you flexibility in managing resources and dependencies for your tests.

+2. **Test Execution Order:** JUnit 5 provides more control over the order in which tests are executed.
+You can specify the order using the `@TestMethodOrder` annotation with different strategies, such as `MethodOrderer.Random`, `MethodOrderer.Alphanumeric`, and more.
+Additionally, JUnit 5 allows you to define custom test execution orders by implementing the `TestOrderer` interface.

+4. **Nested Tests:** JUnit 5 supports nested tests, allowing you to group related tests within a test class.
+You can use the `@Nested` annotation to define nested test classes, which can have their own lifecycle methods and annotations.
+This feature helps in organizing and structuring tests in a more hierarchical manner.

+1. **Tagging and Filtering:** JUnit 5 introduces tagging and filtering features that allow you to categorize tests and selectively execute them based on tags.
+You can assign tags to tests using the `@Tag` annotation and then use the `--include-tag` and `--exclude-tag` options to include or exclude specific tags during test execution.
+This capability is helpful for organizing and running subsets of tests based on different criteria.

+4. **Test Instance Lifecycle:** JUnit 5 provides more control over the lifecycle of test instances.
+You can specify the lifecycle mode for a test class using the `@TestInstance` annotation with values like `TestInstance.Lifecycle.PER_CLASS` or `TestInstance.Lifecycle.PER_METHOD`.
+This allows you to control how test instances are created and reused, enabling more fine-grained control over resource management and test isolation.

+These are just a few more features and improvements in JUnit 5.
+The framework is designed to provide developers with powerful and flexible testing capabilities, making it easier to write and execute tests for Java applications.

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>